lambda-honeypot/ccli-tz/README.md

 ## ccli-tz

-A cardano-cli leadership-schedule wrapper with time zone adjust.
+An automated cardano-cli leadership-schedule wrapper with time zone adjust.
 Settings are controlled via config to simplify usage.

 ### Installation